coldbox-modules/cbsecurity/readme.md

         "overrideEvent" : "", // If rule breaks, and you have an event, it will override it "useSSL"        : false, // Force SSL,
         "action"        : "", // The action to use (redirect|override) when no redirect or overrideEvent is defined in the rule.
-        "module"        : "" // metadata we can add so mark rules that come from modules };
+        "module"        : "", // metadata we can add so mark rules that come from modules "httpMethods"   : "*", // Match all HTTP methods or particular ones as a list "allowedIPs"    : "*" // The rule only matches if the IP list matches.
+It can be a list of IPs to match.
+    };
 ]
 ```